moggieuk/Happy-Hare/README.md

 </ul>

-## Command Reference
+## Command and Printer variables Reference
-The full list of commands can be [found here](doc/command_ref.md).
+The full list of commands and options can be [found here](doc/command_ref.md).
 But here is a quick list of the main (non test/calibration) commands:

     > MMU_HELP
     Happy Hare MMU commands: (use MMU_HELP MACROS=1 TESTING=1 for full command set)